• Skip to primary navigation

 Lets Talk About Pie Dough

 I have been on a pie dough kick recently.
-There’s nothing better than landing a perfectly flaky pie crust that hold up to your filling and doesn’t have significant shrinkage.
+There’s nothing better than landing a perfectly flaky pie crust that holds up to your filling and doesn’t have significant shrinkage.
 I’ve tried about four different pie dough recipes over the last few weeks and the one that has become my favorite is Sally’s Bake Blog All Butter Pie Crust.
 It’s super easy to make and beautifully explained, so I would recommend it if you’re looking to make your own crust.

 A slice of apple pie on a round white dessert plate, in front of a bowl of granny smith and honeycrisp apples, and whole apple pie with a piece cut out and some cinnamon sticks.